Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems: Diagonalisation of generic bilinear coupled-oscillator Hamiltonian, normal-phase, and abnormal-phase Hamiltonians

 the Hamiltonian can be written

 where $c'_\alpha=i k_\alpha$ while

 and

-The Hamiltonian in Eq. (\ref{abhs}) has the form in Eq. (\ref{genh}) and can therefore be diagonalised by the method in Supplementary Note 2, leading to the final result denoted $H_{2,{\rm th}}^{\alpha,{\rm a}}$, and given in Eq.~(\ref{abh}) of the main text.
+The Hamiltonian in Eq. (\ref{abhs}) has the form in Eq. (\ref{genh}) and can therefore be diagonalised by the method presented at the start of this section, leading to the final result denoted $H_{2,{\rm th}}^{\alpha,{\rm a}}$, and given in the main text.